Jozka-Tjeris/Sokoban-With-Floors/notes.md

 - Integrated backend server into application
 - Added clean-up procedure for objects in grid
 - Simplified z-value handling in grid

+28 June:
+- Updated frontend to reflect level loading feature is in WIP status
+- Refactored grid class to handle objects in a more standardized manner
+- Integrated level loading into the main file